On the Costs and Benefits of Adopting Lifelong Learning for Software Analytics -- Empirical Study on Brown Build and Risk Prediction: Conclusion

 \textbf{RQ2: \RQtwo} A major issue encountered with LL setups is catastrophic forgetting, where, during updating, the model forgets previously acquired knowledge.
 To address this, we adopt a memory-based approach that trains the model with additional samples of past data points.
 We observe that this approach improves significantly the F1-score compared to a more naive LL setup (+4-26\%) for 3/8 cases, while not showing significant differences in the other 5 cases (-1\% to +6\%).

 \textbf{RQ3: \RQthree} We compare the computational effort needed to perform LL updates with RFS.
 Even though the LL setup needs 1.1-8.75 times more updates, the LL updates are computationally less expensive since 3.3-13.7 times less data is necessary for retraining, on average.
+The LL setup reports thus 2-40 times less computation effort.

-Finally, we discuss trade-offs in terms of the training setups' flexibility to adjust to drift versus continuity of the models' human interpretation.
+Finally, we discuss trade-offs in terms of the training setups' flexibility to adjust to drift versus continuity in their interpretability.